Looking after ourselves as listeners so that we can sustain our capacity to listen for the long haul.

 As with anything worth doing well, this is a process that will demand ongoing attention and commitment.
 I find making changes to anything is helped by breaking the change down into micro steps and spending enough time with each stage of the process.

 Start with acknowledgement.
-Spend the next week or two, or four simply noticing your listening habits.
-Notice your reactions to noticing, and if needed, see if you can inject some kindness
+Spend the next week or as long as you need, simply noticing your listening habits.
+Notice your reactions to noticing, and if needed, see if you can inject some kindness, curiosity and humanity into the ways that you critique what you find.

-Get really interested in how your nervous system is impacted in different listening situations.
-What happens mentallly, physically, emotionally and energetically for you?
-Make a study of yourself and become the expert in your own experimental listening laboratory.
-Then step by step, start with scenarios that have low stakes such as a conversation in a checkout queue, try something different when you notice that you have absented whilst listening.
-Pause, feel your feet on the floor, register the human in front of you, rub yours hands together to discharge energy or do whatever feels good and has the possibility of bringing more of you back.
-Notice the results to the connections that you are listening inside of.
+Step by step, start with scenarios that have low stakes such as a conversation in a checkout queue.
+Try something different when you notice that you have reacted whilst listening.
+Pause, feel your feet on the floor, register the human in front of you, rub yours hands together to discharge energy, or do whatever feels good and can create some feeling of spaciousness around the reactive pattern.

 Support for you going forwards.

-There is of course more to this important topic.
+There is of course lots more to this important topic.

-And I hope an encouraging invitation to you to begin the practice of sustainable listening.
+But this is a start, and, I hope, an encouraging invitation to you to begin or continue with your practice of sustainable listening.